Hendra

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 37 active transport stops in Hendra.
-These include train and bus services.
-There are 25 individual routes operating, providing a total of 1,711 weekly passenger trips.
+Public transport analysis shows 37 active transport stops operating within Hendra.
+These include a mix of train and bus services.
+There are 25 individual routes servicing these stops, collectively providing 1,711 weekly passenger trips.

 Frequently Asked Questions - Transport